petar-n-mce-ext/petar-n-mce-ext/README.md

-- 👋 Hi, I’m @petar-n-mce-ext
+-👋 Hello there!
-- 👀  I’m interested in exploring new technologies and pushing the boundaries of software development.
+- 👀 I’m passionate about exploring cutting-edge technologies and advancing software development.
-- 🌱 I’m currently learning machine learning algorithms and deepening my understanding of cloud computing.
-- 💞️ I’m looking to collaborate on innovative projects that make a positive impact on people's lives.
-- 📫How to reach me: Feel free to drop me a message here on GitHub.
-Let's connect and create something amazing together!.
+- 🌱 Currently diving deep into machine learning and cloud computing, with extensive experience in designing front-end and back-end projects using JavaScript, TypeScript, Node.js, and Go.
 <!---
 petar-n-mce-ext/petar-n-mce-ext is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.